turingschool/gear-up/m4/session2.md

 - Remind students that they should be making all final updates by XXXXXX (add date)

 ---------------------------------------------------
+## Session 2 Plan

+## Gear Up Norms Review (10 min)
+- Instructors should review the GU Norms
+- Give 5 minutes for reflection independently or in pairs on the GU Norms

       ## Gear Up Norms

       *Adapted from Courageous Conversations*

       ### Stay Engaged

       - Be present in this space.
       - Close browsers, projects, or other distractions.
       - Stay with the topic.

       ### Speak Your Truth

       - Use “I” language for your experience, not generalizing the experience of many.
       - Everyone does not communicate the same way, appreciate the way people express their ideas.

       ### Accept The Experience

       - People sometimes try to “fix” the pain or discomfort of others, instead sit with them in the pain or discomfort.
       - We all experience things differently and our reality is different.
 Listen to that experience without judgment or attempts to minimize.

       ### Step Up, Step Back

       - Be mindful of the airtime you are taking.
       - If you are often silent, push yourself to speak up.
 If you often speak, push yourself to listen more.

       ### Listen To Build

       - People are often waiting to share a point of view or experience and that can lead to missing the opportunity to connect to others.
       - Listen to the ideas and try to BUILD on the conversation instead of dropping ideas in the middle of the circle.

       ### Ongoing Work

       Equity and inclusion work does not end in an hour session.
       These ideas are meant to be a starting point to an ongoing conversation and process.
       There is not a clean, simple, or easy way to wrap up conversations on identity.

 #### REFLECTION

   - Which of these norms is most challenging for you right now?
   - Which of these norms will be most important when you are practicing your presentation today?
   - Which of these norms will be most important when you are giving feedback on other's presentations today?

-## Capstone Overview
+## Capstone Overview (10 min)

 #### In Mod 4, each student will put together their experiences in Gear Up and present a Gear Up Capstone.
 Those capstones will be presented in small groups of Mod 1, 2, and 3 students in week 5.